tr8team/gattai/README.md

 - `action` Name of the action file in the following format `<repo>/<path_to_action_file_wo_ext>`
   - `repo`: Using the example above, repo is `github-src`
   - `path_to_action_file_wo_ext`: Using the example above, the action file without extension is `op_cli_item_get`
-- `vars` These are the argument needed by the action file to perform its action.
+- `vars` These are the argument needed by the action file to perform its yaml.
 The variables required can be found in the `params` section in the action file.

 ## Action Files